OWASP/www-policy/procedures/invoicing.md

 10. Customer can pay via CC or wire transfer directly to Stripe
 10. Virtual accounting will mark invoice paid once payment recieved via Stripe
 11. At anytime staff/Virtual can [check Stripe for status of open invoices](https://dashboard.stripe.com/invoices?closed=false&status=open)

+## Changing Invoice

+Stripe does not allow invoices which have been finalized/sent to be changed.
+Not the amount, not the date, not the items.
+This seems to make a good deal of sense for auditing purposes.
+If an invoice was sent in error, or it contains errors you must:

+1. VOID the invoice in Stripe and include a reason in the note field
+2. Download a PDF of the VOIDED invoice
+3. Email the PDF to accounting@owasp.com, kelly.santalucia@owasp.com
+4. Create a new invoice with the process above

+## Payment made to the Wrong Invoice

+1. Create a note on the paid invoice of overpayment and which invoice overage will be apply to.
+2. Open the invoice to which the payment was to be made and issue a CREDIT NOTE
+3. Include the paid invoice reference number
+2. Download a PDF of the paid invoice
+3. Email the PDF to accounting@owasp.com, kelly.santalucia@owasp.com